t6g/t6g.github.io/index.md

-## Welcome to Guoping Tang (GT) Home Page
+## Welcome to Guoping Tang (GT)'s Home Page

-### Profile
 #### Engineer
-* review construction plans for subdivisions and commercial sites, in the areas of storm water management, erosion and sediment control, pollution prevention, and floodplain management
+* Review construction plans for subdivisions and commercial sites, in the areas of storm water management, erosion and sediment control, pollution prevention, and floodplain management
-* conducted flood hazard review for existing nuclear reactors and hydrology confirmatory analysis for new nuclear reactor license applications for Nuclear Regulatory Commission
+* Conducted flood hazard review for existing nuclear reactors and hydrology confirmatory analysis for new nuclear reactors for Nuclear Regulatory Commission
-* conducted structural tests: concrete and metal, columns, beams, trusses, slabs, floors, roofs, in laboratory and in situ
+* Conducted structural tests: concrete and metal, in laboratory and in situ, columns, beams, trusses, slabs, floors, etc.,
-* consulted and monitored mass concrete construction projects and braced excavation projects for deep foundations in soft soils
+* Consulted and monitored mass concrete construction projects and braced excavation projects for deep foundations in soft soils

 #### Programmer
 * [Hydraulic calculator](https://github.com/t6g/HydraulicCalculator) (in progress)